Insufficiently Tightened Brake Caliper Bolts – 2019-2020 Thor Motor Coach Aria & Venetian Motorhomes

 3. Remove caliper bolts.

-IMPORTANT: The caliper/carriereBay assemblies are left and right handed.
+IMPORTANT: The caliper/carriereBay logo assemblies are left and right handed.
 Ensure that the correct assembly (left or right) is installed on each side of the vehicle.

-1. Align each caliper/carriereBay assembly with the rotor by pushing the fixed pin side of the caliper against the shelf on the torque plate, then install the caliper/carriereBay assembly using new caliper mounting bolts.
+1. Align each caliper/carriereBay logo assembly with the rotor by pushing the fixed pin side of the caliper against the shelf on the torque plate, then install the caliper/carriereBay logo assembly using new caliper mounting bolts.
 See Fig. 5.

 04/01/2020 f422704